-Northern Michigan Home & Cottage: Mere steps inside the glassy entrance of a hilltop home on Old Mission Peninsula, guests sense that parties here are fun—and frequent.
+Mere steps inside the glassy entrance of a hilltop home on Old Mission Peninsula, guests sense that parties here are fun—and frequent.
 The airy foyer offers a boutique-hotel welcome.
-The sculptural bar and lounge space extends the notion with design that encourages mingling and relaxation.
+The sculptural bar and lounge space extends the notion with a design that encourages mingling and relaxation.

 “The house was nicely conceived,” McKeel says.
 However, the 2001 design lacked the style and space the Hagertys desired for entertaining.
 McKeel jokes that the idea to expand and remodel actually arose from Soon’s need for more closet space, but the renovation encompassed much more than a deluxe dressing room with bay views.
 To handle the complex project, the couple relied on architect Bob Holdeman, general contractor Dave Webster and interior designer Scott Lankford.
 The three worked together in a partnership that Soon calls, “… amazing.
 I have never seen an architect, builder and designer work so well together.”

 The team’s creative synergy was fundamental to the success and personalized look of the finished project.
 The Hagertys requested a modern look with an Eastern feel inspired by wooden structures they had seen while motorcycling through Bhutan.
 The team embraced the unique idea.
-“Everyone got excited and started contributing because they had this opportunity to make something unusual,” says McKeel.
+“Everyone got excited and started contributing because they had this opportunity to make something unusual,” McKeel says.

-Scott Lankford agrees, stating that his best work comes from collaborating with Holdeman and Webster.
+Scott Lankford agrees, saying his best work comes from collaborating with Holdeman and Webster.
 “We were frustrated by the original house, but Bob worked over a weekend and just nailed the design.
 The details flowed from there.”

 But the team’s frustrations deepened as construction began and workers uncovered structural deficiencies.
 Webster’s team corrected problems with the foundation and managed to preserve most of the original house.